Skip to main content

 • Files with 1 commit — all chunks would get identical data.

-• Files exceeding GIT_CHUNK_MAX_FILE_LINES — performance guard.
+• Files exceeding TRAJECTORY_GIT_CHUNK_MAX_FILE_LINES — performance guard.

 • Binary files — blob read fails gracefully.